PieInTheSky-Inc/YaDc/bootstrap.md

 # Bootstrapping

 This document contains the information you need to bootstrap the project and run your own instance of the Discord bot.
-It assumes that you know your way around Git, and that you have a fair bit of knowledge of Python.
+It assumes that you know your way around Git, and that you have a fair bit of Python knowledge.

 ## Summary